Elbow Joint Pain from Weight Lifting – Introduction

 - what is tennis elbow tendonitis

-- why your elbows hurt during and after lifting weights, and
+- why do your elbows hurt during and after lifting weights, and

 - how you can help your tendons rest, heal and get back to what you love to do, whether weightlifting, squash, or tennis!